-Tools like SocialRank enable you to filter your followers by their own audiences size as well as things like location, interests and bio keywords:
+Tools like SocialRank enable you to filter your followers by the size of their own audience as well as things like location, interests, and bio keywords:

 If your business is selling goods or services locally, you can use Instagram’s location feature to shortlist influencers that are popular in your target market locations.

-Let’s say you’re a hair salon and want to work with a micro influencer to showcase your work, you could enter your location on Instagram search and then look through the top posts until you find someone that feels like a great fit with your brand.
+Let’s say you’re a hair salon and want to work with a micro-influencer to showcase your work, you could enter your location on the Instagram search and then look through the top posts until you find someone that feels like a great fit with your brand.

 - Your budget: Knowing your budget will help you to figure out who you can work with (and who is out of your price range).
 Having this in mind before you start your influencer search can help you to save a ton of time and find people that you'll be able to work with.

 - Content style: Although you might not be able to score Zoella to feature in your campaign, you might want to find someone who creates content in a similar style.
-Try to identify the types of micro influencer you want to work with as you start planning your campaign.
-Think about things like: the content they create, style of their content, and personality.
+Try to identify the types of micro-influencer you want to work with as you start planning your campaign.
+Think about things like the content they create, the style of their content, and their personality.

-One of the best things you can do to build effective influencer marketing campaigns is to keep in regular contact with the influencers you work with (or work with a social media agency that already nurtures influencer relationships).
+One of the best things you can do to build effective influencer marketing campaigns is to keep in regular contact with the influencers you work with (or work with a social media agency and or one of the top influencer marketing agencies that already nurtures influencer relationships).

 Connecting with micro-influencers can be really fun, both for you and your brand, so make sure to take your time, respect their work and build a longstanding relationship.